awslabs/aws-crt-java/README.md

 > [!WARNING]
 > The classifier, and platforms with FIPS compliance are subject to change in the future.

+## GraalVM support

+Since version v0.29.20, GraalVM native image was supported.
+You can compile your application with AWS CRT in a GraalVM native image project without any additional configuration.

+Since version v0.30.12, GraalVM support was updated.
+Instead of packaging the JNI shared lib with native image as resource, the corresponding shared lib will be written to the same directory as the native image.
+In this way, it reduces the native image size around 30%, and avoids the extra loading time needed for extracting the JNI lib to the temporary path for load.
+No additional configuration needed.
+**Note**: the extracted JNI lib, `libaws-crt-jni.*` , will need to be exist in the directory containing the native image, if you move the native image to different directory.

 ## System Properties